Timbertighe/Umbrella/README.md

 Formats for time filtering are:
 * Unix epoch as a string
-* Custom relative strings, referencing minutes, hours, and days. eg:
+* Custom relative strings, referencing minutes, hours, and days.
+Notice, these strings need to start with the minus character:
+  - '-5minutes'
-  - '5minutes'
+  - '-1hour'
-  - '1hour'
+  - '-30days'
-  - '2weeks'
+  - '-2weeks'
 * The string 'now' for the current time
   https://developer.cisco.com/docs/cloud-security/#!api-reference-reports-reporting-overview/request-query-parameters